-DESCRIPTION OF THE TRUSTS
+DESCRIPTION OF THE TRUST

-Objectives of the Trusts
+Objective of the Trust

-The current series of the Quality Dividend Strategy and the Growth at a Reasonable Price Strategy (each a "Trust" and together, the "Trusts") each seek to meet their objectives through a convenient investment in a fixed portfolio (the "Portfolio") consisting of common stocks of companies and real estate investment trusts (the "Securities").
-The objective of the Quality Dividend Strategy is to provide a high level of dividend income along with capital appreciation and the objective of the Growth at a Reasonable Price Strategy is to provide capital appreciation.
-Each Trust's selection process is described in further detail under its corresponding Investment Summary-Investment Concept and Selection Process section.
-Following the Initial Date of Deposit, the relative weightings of the Securities in each Trust's portfolio will likely vary for reasons including, but not limited to, changes in prices, round lot trading requirements, trading restrictions on a Security or corporate actions (see also Structure and Offering and Fixed Portfolio).
-You should note that references to a "Trust" in this Prospectus refer only to the Trust in which you own Units, and further, that each Trust operates independently of the other.
+The objective of Global Best Business Models, Series 5 (the "Trust") is to provide total return through a convenient investment in a fixed portfolio (the "Portfolio") consisting of shares of domestic and foreign common stocks and ADRs (the "Securities").
+The selection process is described in further detail under Investment Summary-Investment Concept and Selection Process.
+Following the Initial Date of Deposit, the relative weightings of the Securities in the Trust's portfolio will likely vary for reasons including, but not limited to, changes in prices, round lot trading requirements, trading restrictions on a Security or corporate actions (see also Structure and Offering and Fixed Portfolio).

-Achievement of each Trust's objective is dependent upon several factors including the financial condition of the issuers of the Securities and any appreciation of the Securities.
-Furthermore, because of various factors, including without limitation, a Trust's sales charges and expenses, varying weightings of Securities following a Trust's Initial Date of Deposit, brokerage costs and any delays in purchasing securities with cash deposited, investors in a Trust may not realize as high a total return as the theoretical performance of the underlying Securities in its Portfolio.
+Achievement of the Trust's objective is dependent upon several factors including the financial condition of the issuers of the Securities and any appreciation of the Securities.
+Furthermore, because of various factors, including without limitation, Trust sales charges and expenses, varying weightings of Securities following the Trust's Initial Date of Deposit, brokerage costs and any delays in purchasing securities with cash deposited, investors in the Trust may not realize as high a total return as the theoretical performance of the underlying Securities in the Portfolio.

-You should note that the selection criteria were applied on your Trust's applicable Selection Date prior to the Initial Date of Deposit.
+You should note that the selection criteria were applied prior to the Initial Date of Deposit.
 After this time, the Securities included in your Trust may no longer meet the selection criteria.
-Should a Security no longer meet the selection criteria, the Sponsor will generally not remove the Security from a Trust nor refrain from purchasing the Security if additional Units are required.
+Should a Security no longer meet the selection criteria, the Sponsor will generally not remove the Security from the Trust nor refrain from purchasing the Security if additional Units are required.
 In offering the Units to the public, the Sponsor is not recommending any of the individual Securities but rather the entire pool of securities in your Trust, taken as a whole, which are represented by the Units.